The National Science and Media Museum is committed to providing greater access to our collection and our expertise.

 We support doctoral studentship projects through Collaborative Doctoral Awards (CDAs).

 We actively participate in a range of sector networks, supporting UK-wide collaborations and more specific partnerships across museums in Yorkshire.
-These include the Photographic Collections Network, the Sport in Museums Network, Archives for Yorkshire, and the Science and Technology Archives Group.
+These include the Photographic Collections Network, Sporting Heritage, Archives for Yorkshire, and the Science and Technology Archives Group.

 Exhibitions and objects